Destination (Ronan Keating album)

 Destination is the second studio album from Irish singer-songwriter Ronan Keating.
 It was released by Polydor Records on 20 May 2002.
 The album debuted at number one on the UK Albums Chart and was certified two-times platinum by the British Phonographic Industry.
 In Ireland, the album debuted at number three.
 Additionally, the album charted within the top ten of nine other European countries.
 In 2002, Destination was certified platinum by the International Federation of the Phonographic Industry for shipments of one million copies inside Europe.
 The album includes the singles "If Tomorrow Never Comes", "I Love It When We Do", "We've Got Tonight", and "The Long Goodbye", all of which peaked inside the top ten of the UK Singles Chart.

 Track listing

+All tracks written and produced by Gregg Alexander and Rick Nowels, except where noted.